 - Pre-birth preparation - no shortage of work here for mum and dad

-- Use of the Pink Kit -- physical body preparation of muscle structures of female and mental/emotional preparation of male
+- Use of Birthing Better with the Pink Kit (an online course now known as Childbirth Skills for All Births) - including physical body preparation of muscle structures of female and mental/emotional preparation of both parents

 - Good music, colours, smells, social environment